Gavin Hoyte only made one Premier League appearance for Arsenal, but he still thinks of that solitary game as one of the highlights of his career.

 “I came on for 20 minutes, and Maxi Rodriguez and Marcos Rojo were on my side.
 Messi was on the pitch at the time too, and even though it was only 20 minutes, to watch people like that was incredible.
 It was a great experience.”

-Still, nine years on, even with his international experience, that hour against Manchester City still stands out for Hoyte.
+Still, even with his international experience, that hour against Manchester City still stands out for Hoyte.
 He may never have played again in the Premier League, but it was the result of years of work and sacrifice, and an achievement few others manage.

 “It’s one of the best memories, I don’t think many people can say they’ve done that, even if it is for one game.
 You can never take that away.